ryang-phunware/maas-ads-ios-sdk/README.md

 ### AdPrompt Usage

 AdPrompts are a simple ad unit designed to have a native feel.
-The user is given the option to download an app/song/video, and if they accept, they are taken to app store.
+When the user accepts the option to download an app, song or video, they will be taken to the app store.

 ~~~~
-// in your .m file
+// In your .m file:
 #import <MaaSAdvertising/PWAdsAdPrompt.h>
 ...
 PWAdsRequest *request = [PWAdsRequest requestWithAdZone:@"**YOUR ZONE ID**"];